EsadCetiner/Secure-Nginx-Config/README.md

 Feel free to use this however you like!

+## Requirements
+- A certificate with OCSP Stapling
+- This has only been tested on Ubuntu/Debian so Ubuntu/Debian is recommended, although there is nothing stopping you from using this on Arch/Cent OS etc

 ## How to install
 1. You'll need to make sure that the ``nginx-extras`` package is installed, for Ubuntu/Debian this is ``sudo apt install nginx-extras``.
 2. Clone this repository ``git clone https://github.com/EsadCetiner/Secure-Nginx-Config/``